Note to reader

 Description and Marks — Give an accurate, concise description of the goods in common trade terms and note any marks imprinted on the package or goods.
 If the goods are loaded in a container, the container number must be indicated in this field.

-Rail carriers must indicate the waybill numbers in this field, if a separate field for this information does not exist on their cargo control documents.
+Rail carriers must indicate the waybill numbers in this field, if a separate field for this information does not exist on their CCDs.

 Estimated date and time of arrival information must be included on the CCD in either the "Description and Marks" field or the "Location of Goods" field.
 Any and all applicable container numbers must be included on the CCD in either the "Container Number" field (if one exists on the CCD) or in the "Description and Marks" field.
 Clients transmitting electronic EDI reports will be required to indicate this information in the fields assigned to these data elements, "Estimated date and time of arrival" and the "Container Number" fields.